 Do you have a heavy heart?
 Every Christian faces disappointments and discouragement.
 Some people get the idea that a Christian should be immune from trouble.
 But trouble and trouble will come to all of us, in different shapes and sizes.

 What does your faith prove?
 When God sends an ordeal into your life, how do you react?
 When God gives you a bitter pill, do you swallow it as God’s will?
 Many wounds make up our lives.
 It is not enough to simply endure them.

-We increase our faith by the assimilation of God’s Word.
-(Romans 10:17) and by the application of what we know (Hebrews 4:1-3) The approval of our faith is more important than the approval of gold.
+We increase our faith through the assimilation of God’s Word (Romans 10:17), and by the application of what we know (Hebrews 4:1-3) The approval of our faith is more important than the approval of gold.